datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Each of them leads to a partial understanding of reality and contradictions.
 Holding one view - sudden enlightenment - might be helpful but grasping it as the one true view is an illusion.

-Ultimately, the question is not whether sudden enlightenment is more true than gradual enlightenment.
+Ultimately, the question is not whether sudden enlightenment is "more true" than gradual enlightenment.
 The question is.... what is enlightenment itself? and what is the relationship with the law of cause and effect?

 ## Read 2.
 On the law of cause and effect